Sanskriti1102/LetsUpgrade-Assignment/README.md

 Note: The program assumes that the user will enter valid integer values for the numbers and make appropriate choices from the menu.

+### 2. DSA Essentials Bootcamp (3 Days):

+### About:
+During this boot camp, I had the opportunity to learn and practice the following topics:

+-Basics of Java programming
+-DSA algorithm, with a focus on Bubble Sort and optimization techniques -Introduction to recursion
+-Completion of a project-Calculator involving optimized concepts

+Participating in this boot camp and completing the assignments gave me valuable knowledge and understanding of Java programming.

+### Create a Calculator - Project Given By LetsUpgrade :

+Problem Statement: Create a Java program that implements a simple calculator to perform basic arithmetic operations on two numbers.
+The program should present a menu to the user, allowing them to choose from addition, subtraction, multiplication, and division operations.
+The program should continue to prompt for input until the user selects the "Exit" option.

+-The program starts with a welcoming message and displays a menu with options for different arithmetic operations.
+-The user can select an operation by entering the corresponding number from the menu.
+-If the user enters an invalid choice, the program displays a "Wrong choice!!" message and prompts the user to choose again.
+-For each chosen operation, the program requests the user to input two numbers, 'a' and 'b', on which the operation will be performed.
+-After the calculation, the program displays the result to the user.
+-The program uses a switch statement to determine the selected operation and performs the calculation accordingly.
+-If the user chooses to exit (option 5), the program terminates with the message "Exit from Program !!".
+-The program should prompt the user to enter two numbers and their choice of operation.
+Based on the chosen operation, the program should perform the calculation and display the result accordingly.
+The program should terminate if the user selects the "Exit" option.

 #
  ### Happy coding!